CI-Craftsman/Documentation/docs/commands.md

 ### Migration

-Generate a migration with:
+Generate a migration

-    php craftsman generate:migration <name>
+    php bin/craftsman generate:migration <name>

 Regardless of which style you choose to use, the generator command will prefix your files with the migration number.
 For example:

 * 001_add_blog.php (sequential)
 * 20121031100537_add_blog.php (timestamp)

-If the file name is prefixed with `create_` or `modify_`, then a migration containing the appropriate `add_column` and `update_column` statements will be created.
+#### Name prefixes

-**Example**
+Use the prefix `create_` or `modify_` if you want to create a migration with the appropriate `add_column` and `update_column` statements.
+Here's an example:

-    php craftsman generate:migration create_users firstname:varchar lastname:varchar email:varchar active:smallint
+    php bin/craftsman generate:migration create_users firstname:varchar lastname:varchar email:varchar active:smallint

 Output: